filippomassarelli/docker-mini-seedrs/README.md

 ### Test

-We use [RSpec](https://rspec.info/), a Ruby testing tool created for behavior-driven development (BDD).
+Our APIs have been developed following a behavior-driven development (BDD) using [RSpec](https://rspec.info/).

-As instructed in [mini-seedrs](https://github.com/filippomassarelli/mini-seedrs) we can simply run `rspec` to see 7 tests pass.
+Refer to [mini-seedrs](https://github.com/filippomassarelli/mini-seedrs) the expected output of running `rspec`.

-:warning: However, since we are using PostgreSQL we require gpg2 password authentication for the test DB which was not correctly implemented here.
+> :warning: For speed and efficiency [mini-seedrs](https://github.com/filippomassarelli/mini-seedrs) was developed with sqlite3 as database.
+When dockerizing the project, the decision to move to PostgreSQL was also made.
+A database authentication error now arises when running `rspec` which I am struggling to resolve.

-Suggestions are welcome - see how to contribute in [Contribution](#contribution)
+> Suggestions are welcome - see how to contribute in the [Contribution](#contribution) section.

 ### Run